nemac/drutils/README.md

-DRUTILS - Drupal/Drush Utilities
+Drutils - Drupal/Drush Utilities
 ================================

 This project contains a collection of scripts that facilitate managing Drupal sites with `drush`.
 These scripts are written to work on Linux and Mac OS X systems; they have not been tested on Windows.

-All of these scripts make use of the concept of a SITEROOT, which is a top level directory containing a Drupal installation.
-Typically the SITEROOT directory corresponds exactly with a web server (Apache) document root directory for a virtual host, but it is also possible to have multiple Drupal installations inside the same virtual host.
-In either case, as far as these DRUTILS scripts are concerned, SITEROOT always corresponds to the top level of the Drupal installation --- i.e.  the directory containing Drupal's index.php file.
+All Drutils scripts make use of the concept of a "site root", which is a top level directory containing a Drupal installation.
+Typically the site root directory corresponds exactly with a web server (Apache) document root directory for a virtual host, but it is also possible to have multiple Drupal installations inside the same virtual host.
+In either case, as far as these Drutils scripts are concerned, the site root always corresponds to the top level of the Drupal installation --- i.e.  the directory containing Drupal's index.php file.

+Normally the SITEROOT argument to all Drutils scripts should be the absolute path to a Drupal site root directory.
+If you create a lot of Drupal sites under a common parent directory, however, you can use the environment variable DRUTILS_SITE_PARENT to set a parent directory that all SITEROOT value will be interpreted relative to; see the "Environment Variables" section below for details.

 `makesite [--dbsu=USER:PASSWORD] [--version=VERSION] SITEROOT`
 --------------------------------------------------------------